aptech/docs/docs/CR-strtrim.rst

 ::

-    //Create a string with leading and trailing spaces str = "   Time Series Estimation   ";
+    // Create a string with leading and trailing spaces str = "   Time Series Estimation   ";

-    //Remove leading and trailing spaces from string str_mod = strtrim(str);
+    // Remove leading and trailing spaces from string str_mod = strtrim(str);

 After the code above, str should contain: